A SPARK OF FAITH IGNITES THE POWER OF GOD

 “The Lord – He is God!
 The Lord – He is God!” – 1 Kings 18:39

-As fire flashes from heaven, God is glorified before all the people.
+The fire that flashes from heaven glorifies God before all the people.
 This miraculous display of power causes them to once again believe.
 They humble themselves in His mighty presence as their hearts turn back to Him.

-Imagine the depth of faith that Elijah had in his Lord.
-To believe without a shadow of doubt that God would come through for him.
+Imagine the depth of faith that Elijah has in his Lord.
+To believe without a shadow of doubt that God will come through for him.
 Before all of Israel, Elijah proves that the Lord is the Almighty One… the One who is unconquerable, invincible.
 He is the One True God.
 All other gods stand powerless before Him.

 “Your faith should not be in the wisdom of men but in the power of God.” – 1 Corinthians 2:5

-Elijah knew it was not his power that amazingly set fire to the sacrifice.
-For faith is only as strong as the one in whom it rests.
-Elijah’s faith rested in the all-powerful God.
-He knew Yahweh could do the impossible… and he was willing to stake his life upon that truth.
+Elijah understands that it is not his power that amazingly set fire to the sacrifice.
+For faith is only as strong as the One in whom it rests.
+Elijah’s faith rests in the all-powerful God.
+He knows Yahweh can do the impossible… and he is willing to stake his life on that truth.